BlitzOSProject/BlitzOSProject.github.io/project/1/index.md

 ### Grading for this Project

-You should fimillar with KPL language and also compiled successfully BlitzTools for this project.
+You should get familiar with KPL language and compile  BlitzTools successfully for this project.